jun521ju/PETS2020_Web_Tracking/WTPatrol/README.md

 This is the Firefox Addon we used for web tracking measurement on both mobile and desktop environments.

 ## Environment Configuration (for both running and developing this addon)
-* Install Firefox 53 (64-bit for Ubuntu) and/or Firefox for Android 53
+* Install Firefox 53 (64-bit for Ubuntu) to your Ubuntu, or Firefox for Android 53 to your Android
 * Create the following folders and files (make sure to grant appropriate permissions):
   * '/mnt/sdcard/': the working folder of this addon
-  * '/mnt/sdcard/urls/urllist': the file contains urls to crawl
+  * '/mnt/sdcard/urls/urllist': the file contains urls that you would like to crawl
 * Set 'xpinstall.signatures.required' to 'false' in the about:config page of Firefox browser

 ## To run